liip/bootstrap-blocks-wordpress-plugin/README.md

 * Editor stack columns: Displays stacked columns in the editor to enhance readability of block content.
 * Horizontal Gutters: Size of horizontal gutters.
 * Vertical Gutters: Size of vertical gutters.
+* CSS Grid Gutters: Size of gutters when CSS grid is used.

 ### Column